-Underlying the positive short-run effect from the supply-general measure we find significant positive effects of tightening of reserve requirements (RR) but not liquidity measures (LIQUIDITY) or limits on FX positions (LFX).
+The equation is estimated by panel OLS with country-clustered standard errors and bank level and time fixed effects, and using clusterrobust standard errors.
+For variable definitions see Table 1.
+D shows a difference effect.
+All variables are winsorised at 99%.
+The t-values are in parentheses.
+The superscripts \\\, \\ and \ indicate significance at the 1, 5 and 10% levels, respectively tightening of reserve requirements but not liquidity measures or limits on FX positions.
 This result arises despite the fact that reserves are typically less remunerated that other assets banks can hold.
 We suggest that higher reserves may give more confidence to wholesale depositors, as well as giving better access to central bank liquidity, thus allowing cheaper funding of banks.

 Again, consistent with the aggregate results and with Hypothesis 2, we find there are fewer significant results for the levels of macroprudential instruments (denoted MPP) showing long-run effects, than for differences showing short-run effects.
-We do find a significant positive effect for cumulated limits on foreign exchange positions (LFX), which may imply a focus on higher-risk domestic assets when such a policy is applied.
-A positive long-run effect is also found for debt-service-to-income limits (DSTI), consistent with the results of Andries et al (2022) of credit growth being stimulated by macroprudential measures in the long term.
-Meanwhile the countercyclical buffer (CCB) is negative in the long run, possibly reflecting pressure to reduce overall asset size.
+We do find a significant positive effect for cumulated limits on foreign exchange positions, which may imply a focus on higher-risk domestic assets when such a policy is applied.
+A positive long-run effect is also found for debt-service-to-income limits, consistent with the results of Andries et al. [10] of credit growth being stimulated by macroprudential measures in the long term.
+Meanwhile the countercyclical buffer is negative in the long run, possibly reflecting pressure to reduce overall asset size.
 We note that no individual instrument underlying the loan-supply measure is significant in the long run.